risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-table.md

-Here is the diagram for the optional WITH clause:
+This is the WITH clause and the rest of the source parameters:

 export const svgTwo = rr.Diagram(